 The School accepts children into the Early Years Pre-Prep Class in the term in which they are three.

 The School is made up of one class per year group from Early Years Pre-Prep to Year 6.
 There is a maximum of 24 children per class.

 The academic year is divided into three terms with a mid-term holiday and the children's reports are given twice yearly, one half year report just before the Spring mid-term holiday and the second towards the end of the Summer term.
 Opportunities to discuss pupil progress are given at Parents Evenings held twice a year.

 To encourage consideration, helpfulness, and maximum academic effort, the school is divided into four ‘Houses’ (St Andrew, St David, St George and St Patrick) who compete for the reward of house points.

 Formal instruction is combined with modern teaching methods so that pupils are encouraged to listen, study and discover for themselves through formal and practical work in the classroom, outside in their local environment and on educational visits.

 The curriculum comprises the usual core subjects taught in primary schools, with a strong emphasis on the basic skills.
-Pupils are assessed in The Early Years Foundation (Nursery) and in the Early Years Reception.
+Pupils are assessed in The Early Years Pre-Prep (Nursery) and in the Early Years Reception.
 The Early Years Transfer Form is then passed to Year 1.